Milestones of Modern Science: subtopics.

 Pyramid of explanatory means to determine errors:

-scientific the search for errors in conventional explanations based on heuristics, reason, empiricism and theoretical coherence.
+scientific: the uses of doubt in a search for errors in conventional explanations based on heuristics, reason, empirical and theoretical coherence.

-empirical the imposition of similar descriptions based on repeated observations to test the logical assumptions arising from reason.
+empirical: the imposition of similar descriptions based on repeated observations to test the logical assumptions arising from reason.
+Often thought of as merely "verified by observation."
+But such a simple visual approach has serious flaws.

-magical based on a belief in sympathies among like and unlike objects we encounter: water is like blood.
+magical: based on a belief in sympathies among like and unlike objects we encounter: water is like blood because they are both fluids.

 mystical the belief that the reasons for the behavior we witness in the material world is largely, if not wholly, inexplicable.